hamidatb/AnnounceAce/README.md

 # AnnounceAce: Discord Bot

-AnnounceAce is a personalized Discord bot designed to reduce the burden of server management and communication.
+AnnounceAce is a Discord bot designed to reduce the burden of server management and communication.
 Its primary function is automating the scheduling and announcement process on Discord servers, making it a tool for system administrators.
+This is still is development.

-While I made this with student groups in mind, anyone running a discord server can likely find some use in this.
+While I made this with student groups in mind, anyone running a Discord server can likely find some use in this.

 ### Features
 - Server-specific customization of bot name and profile photo.